Robert Downey Jr.

 Robert on the Screen

 Over the years, Robert has evolved into the kind of actor who simply cannot be dull on screen.
-Our recent favorites include his flamboyant alcoholic journalist in “Zodiac,” a conniving addict of the science-fictional designer super-drug “Substance D” in “A Scanner Darkly,” and a likable thief-turned-accidental film star in “Kiss Kiss Bang Bang.”
+Our recent favorites include his flamboyant alcoholic journalist in “Zodiac,” a conniving addict of the science-fictional designer super-drug “Substance D” in “A Scanner Darkly,” a likable thief-turned-film star in “Kiss Kiss Bang Bang," and of course, Tony Stark in the "Iron Man" and "Avengers" movies.
 Still, it’s possible his best work remains “Chaplin.”
 It’s just a damn shame that the movie itself is as dull as any major biopic we’ve seen – and we’ve seen a lot.
 If you’re not a giant film comedy or acting buff, see “Natural Born Killers” instead.

 On his rep: